 This can be visualized as follows:

 Congratulations!
-You have now used remote sources to access data running on a different SAP HANA instance and on a SAP HANA Cloud, data lake.
+You have now used remote sources to access data running on a different SAP HANA instance and on an SAP HANA Cloud, data lake Relational Engine.